 Getting travel insurance for Thailand and all of Asia in general is a good idea.
 When in Thailand, you’ll probably indulge in adventure sports and hire bikes or scooters.
 Not to scare you, but we have seen an alarming number of road accidents in Thailand, and would definitely recommend travel insurance.

-After evaluating a few insurance companies, we decided to go with World Nomads.
-They are reasonably priced and extensively cover adventure activities – in a way, they specialise in travel insurance for travellers, and we like that.
+If you don’t know where to start try World Nomads.
+They extensively cover adventure activities.
+In a way they specialise in travel insurance for travellers, and we like that.

 Apart from packing for Thailand’s tropical climate, remember that you will need to protect yourself from the sweltering sun, sand, rain, humidity and insects.

-Our ‘ultimate packing list’ includes everything you will need while exploring Thailand’s incredible cities, beaches, islands and mountains.
+Our Thailand packing list includes essential items you will need while exploring Thailand’s incredible cities, beaches, islands and mountains.

 Buying a SIM card in Thailand is easy and inexpensive.
 It’s best to buy one straight from the airport (you will have your passport handy for ID proof), and the airport staff is efficient.
 Thailand’s three major suppliers are AIS, TrueMove and DTAC.
 All three offer good coverage and high data speed.
 AIS offers the best coverage and is reasonably priced.